faisalamin12/ML_Algorithms/README.md

 - Random Forest 🌲
 - Support Vector Machine ⚖️
 - K-fold Cross Validation 🔀
+- K-Nearest Neighbour 🔵
 - K-means Clustering (Unsupervised Learning) 🔵

 Each algorithm is accompanied by detailed code implementation, along with explanations to help you grasp the concepts and utilize them effectively.
 The code is well-documented and structured for ease of understanding and integration into your projects.